Dr Frederique Denise Gilberte Vanholsbeeck

 Since 2018 Mykola Zlygostiev, PhD student working on optical coherence tomography for optical biopsies

 Since 2018 Abi Thampi, PhD student working on optical coherence tomography to measure meat quality

 Since 2017 Magdalena Urbanska, PhD, student working on optical coherence elastography

-Since 2016 James Hope, PhD student working on Development of a natural control
+Since 2016 James Hope, PhD student working on Development of a natural control interface for neural-prostheses